leosantos2003/Wildfire-Burn-Scar-Detection/README.md

    * **Homogeneity**: Measures uniformity.
 Increases in areas with smooth, homogeneous textures, such as a burn scar.

    * **Correlation**: Measures the linear dependence between neighboring pixels.

+### 3. **Composite Loss Function**

+To address class imbalance (many more "unburned" pixels than "burned" pixels), we use a loss that combines two functions:

+* **Dice Loss**: Directly optimizes the overlap between the predicted and real mask, being very effective for imbalanced classes.

+* **Focal Loss**: A modification of Cross-Entropy that focuses training on the most "difficult" examples (usually the pixels at the edges of the burn), giving less importance to the easy examples (large "unburned" areas).

 ```
 /